ibellinfantie/ocp-power-ansible-automation/README.md

 However , no storage classes or htpasswd or image-registry are configured.
 This is to provde the base requirements for openshift on Power that will apply to all user requirements.

-This solution is greatly simplified without the need for Terraform and complied dependencies.
+This solution is greatly simplified without the need for Terraform and compiled dependencies.
 The solution architecure is as below;

 ![ solution architecure ](https://github.com/ibellinfantie/ocp-power-ansible-automation/blob/main/solution_architecture.png)